 Risks and Returns: Household priorities for resilient livelihoods in Darfur

-This paper shares the key findings from a study on the dynamics of livelihood systems in Darfur from 2000 to 2015, revealing key determinants of resilient livelihoods in the current context.
+This summary shares the key findings from a study on the dynamics of livelihood systems in Darfur from 2000 to 2015, revealing key determinants of resilient livelihoods in the current context.
 The findings have influenced the Taadoud Transition to Development Project, and we hope they will inform policy and program decision-makers more broadly to create the environment communities need to live healthy, productive lives.
 This briefing paper is based on a research report entitled “Risk and Returns: Household Priorities for Resilient Livelihoods in Darfur”.

 Subscribe for Latest Updates